hasnainnaeem/crypto-portfolio-cli/README.md

 - Using a database would've also helped because databases are optimized for such operations.
 Handling a `csv` file is difficult.
 **Why these optimizations aren't implemented?**
 It was explicitly stated to use the given transactions file.
 So, I did not alter it or convert it into a database.
+- **A flaw in the current implementation:** When a user adds a date parameter, it'd have been suitable to return portfolio details according to token prices on that date instead of using latest price.
+But, the CryptoCompare API doesn't support the date parameter to fetch price details on a specific date.
+That's why this flaw exists.

 ## Task Instructions
 ### Question 1 - Programming